 When your employees work with drive, passion and great motivation, they are engaged.
 When they don’t, however, they are “disengaged.”
-According to research from Gallup, disengaged employees cost the U.S. up to $550 billion in lost productivity …
+According to research from Gallup, disengaged employees cost the U.S. up to $550 billion in lost productivity each year. …

 By the time you become a manager, you probably have plenty of experience with bosses who don’t know how to motivate teams.
 But knowing what not to do is just the start.
 Being an effective manager means knowing how to …

 Unless Michael Scott is your management hero, you probably care more about getting results than getting your reports to like you.
 That's as it should be: it's too much to ask people to do what you tell them to do and validate you at the same time.
 But that doesn't mean that you should be indifferent to how your team feels.
 To be most effective, you need to build the kind of relationship where your people have trust in both your judgment and your discretion.
 Building respect should be one of your top priorities.